Sales & valuation

 Questions about selling antiques.

-How do I know which channel is best?
+How do I know where to sell antiques?

-It depends on estimated value.
+It depends on what the object is and what it is worth.
 Pieces above €500 deserve an auction house.
 Below that, online platforms or dealers are often more practical.
+Establish the value first, then the channel choice becomes clear.

 Should I have my antiques valued before selling?